 We expect that this will be an uncontested election of directors-that is, an election where the number of properly nominated director candidates does not exceed the number of directors to be elected.
 In that case, under our Bylaws, each director will be elected by a majority of the votes cast with respect to the director.
 A "majority of the votes cast" means that the number of shares voted FOR a director nominee must exceed the number of shares voted AGAINST that director nominee.
 Voting ABSTAIN in an uncontested election will have no effect on the outcome.
 The Company has adopted a director resignation policy providing that, if an incumbent director nominee fails to receive a majority of the votes cast in an uncontested election, the director must promptly tender a notice of resignation to the Company's Chief Executive Officer (CEO) or Secretary, which will become effective only upon acceptance by the Board.
 The CEO or the Secretary, as applicable, will relay a copy of the notice to the Chair of the Board and the Chair of the CNGC.
-The CNGC will make a recommendation to the Board as to whether the resignation should be accepted or rejected or whether other action should be taken.
-The affected director will not take part in any deliberations or actions of the CNGC or the Board relating to the resignation.
+The CNGC will make a recommendation to the Board as to whether the resignation should be accepted or rejected or whether other resignation.
 Within 90 days following certification of the election results, the Board will act on the resignation, taking into account the CNGC's recommendation and any other information judged by the Board to be relevant, and publicly disclose its decision in a filing with the U.S. Securities and Exchange Commission (SEC).
 If the Board rejects the director's resignation, under Delaware law, the director will continue to serve on the Board.
-If the Board accepts the director's resignation, the Board may fill the resulting vacancy or may reduce the size of the Board.
+If the Board accepts the director's resignation, the resulting vacancy or may reduce the size of the Board.